 Alright so in the MainModule let’s make a new function called

 module.cast().
 The idea is that it will create a bullet and then position it self to the barrel facing to the mouse position then making the bullet go forward.

 First step: Making the bullet go to the barrel

 Later we will pass 3 information, the gun, the end position and the velocity of the bullet or studs per frame

 Second step: Making the bullet go forward

 We will use a RenderStepped to make the bullet travel smoothly

-We’re multiplying the -velocity with dt is because the bullet velocity will adjust to frame drops or when framerate goes higher
+We’re multiplying the -velocity with dt is because the bullet velocity will adjust to frame drops or when framerate goes higher or lower

 Third step: Destroying the bullet when it goes too far